Master of Engineering in Computer Science

 Designed with input from leading tech industry advisors, the Master of Engineering in Computer Science at Cornell Tech offers a flexible course of study with rigorous technical courses in both fundamental and advanced emerging areas of computing.
 Your academic coursework will give you exceptional training in engineering software, systems, platforms, and products for complex business challenges and human needs.

-In parallel with your academic technical courses, you will also complete Studio courses—an essential component of every Cornell Tech program.
-These courses will comprise at least one-third of your studies, with a focus on preparing you for innovation within major tech companies or entrepreneurship within startup ventures.
+These courses focus on preparing you for innovation within major tech companies or entrepreneurship within startup ventures.
 In cross-disciplinary teams, you’ll work with business, law, and other Cornell Tech students to create your own startup as well as develop usable solutions for real corporations.
 In the process, you’ll develop the business savvy and communication skills—as well as peerless technical know-how—that have made previous graduates prime recruiting targets of companies like Google, Facebook, and numerous startups.

 Technical Topics Covered